2021 World Rugby Sevens Series: Teams

+As a result, five teams from the Challenger Series were invited to both events to complete a 12-team field.
+Hong Kong, Germany and Chile were in the top four of the 2020 Series, while Jamaica and Mexico were the only North American entrants.

 Tour venues

 The official schedule for the 2021 World Rugby Sevens Series was:

 On 4 August organisers announced the cancellation of the Hong Kong Sevens for the second year running because of the emerging Covid-19 Delta variant and global travel restrictions.

 On 3 September, World Rugby cancelled the Singapore and Cape Town tournaments due to ongoing impacts of the COVID-19 pandemic, and announced that the 2021 Dubai Sevens tournament would no longer be part of the 2021 series but incorporated into the 2021-22 series instead.
 This reduced the 2021 series to just two events held in Canada.

 Standings

-Official standings for the 2021 series:
+Official standings for the 2021 series were: